cnbdragon/openhab2-addons/addons/binding/org.openhab.binding.wink/README.md

 # Wink Hub Binding

 This binding supports devices connected to a Wink Hub via the Wink cloud API.
-At time of writing this binding supports Dimmable Lights, Binary light switches, Remotes and Connected Lock devices.
+At time of writing this binding supports Dimmable Lights, Binary light switches and Connected Lock devices.

 ## Overview